Certifications

 - Certification

 As an Information Security Administrator, you plan and implement information security of sensitive data by using Microsoft Purview and related services.
 You’re responsible for mitigating risks by protecting data inside collaboration environments that are managed by Microsoft 365 from internal and external threats and protecting data used by AI services.
 You also implement information protection, data loss prevention, retention, insider risk management, and manage information security alerts and activities.
 You work with other roles that are responsible for governance, data, and security to evaluate and develop policies to address an organization’s information security and risk reduction goals.
 You collaborate with workload administrators, business application owners, and governance stakeholders to implement technology solutions that support the necessary policies and controls.
 This role also participates in responding to information security incidents.
 You should be familiar with all Microsoft 365 services, PowerShell, Microsoft Entra, the Microsoft Defender portal, and Microsoft Defender for Cloud Apps.
-Important Review the study guide linked on the Exam SC-401 page.

 As a Microsoft Azure solutions architect, you have subject matter expertise in designing cloud and hybrid solutions that run on Azure, including: Compute Network Storage Monitoring Security Your responsibilities for this role include advising stakeholders and translating business requirements into designs for Azure solutions that align with the Azure Well-Architected Framework and Cloud Adoption Framework for Azure.
 In this role, you implement solutions on Azure by partnering with various other job roles, including: Developers Administrators Security engineers Data engineers As a candidate for this certification, you should have advanced experience and knowledge of IT operations, including networking, virtualization, identity, security, business continuity, disaster recovery, data platforms, and governance.
 You should manage how decisions in each area affect an overall solution.
 In addition, you should have experience with: Azure administration Azure development DevOps processes Important The English language version of this certification was updated on October 18, 2024.
 Review the study guide linked on the Exam AZ-305 page for details about latest changes.